keghub/unit-testing-csharp/docs/autofixture/type-customization.md

 Assert.That(person.FirstName, Is.EqualTo("John"));
 ```

 These type-wide customizations can be overridden by customizing the object creation via `Build<T>`.
+In this case, the customization is totally replaced.

 ```csharp
 var fixture = new Fixture();